Free Energy Node Embedding via Generalized Skip-gram with Negative Sampling: Experiments

 \textbf{Datasets}

-We consider four well-established networks for our experiments. {CiteSeer}~\cite{citeseer} and {Cora}~\cite{cora} are citation networks, where the nodes represent publications and the edges are citations between them.
-Each publication is assigned one label indicating its topic. {PPI}~\cite{node2vec} is a subgraph of the protein-protein interaction network for Homo sapiens.
-The labels represent biological states. {BlogCatalog}~\cite{BlogCatalog} is a social network, where the nodes are blog authors on the BlogCatalog website and the edges indicate their relationships.
-Each blogger is assigned one or multiple labels that indicate the topic categories provided the author.
+We consider the following well-established networks in this section.
+CiteSeer~\cite{citeseer} and Cora~\cite{cora} are citation networks, where the nodes represent publications and the edges are citations between them.
+Each publication is assigned one label indicating its topic.
+PPI~\cite{node2vec} is a subgraph of the protein-protein interaction network for Homo sapiens.
+The labels represent biological states.
+BlogCatalog~\cite{BlogCatalog} is a social network, where the nodes are blog authors on the BlogCatalog website and the edges indicate their relationships.
+Each blogger is assigned one or multiple labels that indicate the topic categories provided by the author.
 We remove self-loops, convert directed graphs to undirected ones, and keep the largest connected component for each network.
-The four networks are all unweighted.
+These networks are all unweighted.
 Descriptive statistics of these networks after pre-processing are summarized in Table~\ref{table-datasets}.

 \textbf{Baseline methods}